 It’s best known for its breathtaking coral reefs and clear waters that attract scuba divers and snorkelers from all over the world

-Key Largo is also home to John Pennekamp Coral Reef State Park.
+Key Largo is also home to John Pennekamp Coral Reef State Park, which is a best Key Largo also feature.
 The park includes three underwater trails with markers along them so you can see different kinds of fish without having to get in the water yourself!